Shopify ActionsUpdated 8 months ago

 Among other data that we pull from Shopify, you're also able to check which exact items the customer has in their cart at the moment.
 The cart option will be visible if the customer reaches out via Chat.

-The cart will only be only updated when you receive a new customer message - if the customer contacts you, then adds something to their cart, you won't see the items until you've received another customer message.
+The cart will only be only updated when you receive a new customer message.
+If the customer contacts you, then adds something to their cart, you won't see the items until you've received another customer message.

 If the customer's cart was empty when they contacted you, the cart won't be displayed until you've received another message and there's something inside the cart.